-The included tables list all of the drinking water contaminants which were detected during the 2020 calendar year.
+The following tables list all of the drinking water contaminants which were detected during the 2021 calendar year.
 The presence of these contaminants does not necessarily indicate the water poses a health risk.
-Unless noted, the data presented in this table is from the testing done January 1 2020.
-The state requires us to monitor 2020.
-The state requires us to monitor per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+Unless noted, the data presented in this table is from the testing done January 1-December 31, 2021.
+The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.
 The bottom line is that the water that is provided to you is safe.